 (3) Until rules are made under clause (1), the Shariat Benches of Superior Courts Rules, 1979, shall, with the necessary modifications and so far as they are not inconsistent with the provisions of this Chapter, continue in force.]

 CHAPTER 4.-GENERAL PROVISIONS RELATING TO THE JUDICATURE.

 2[204.
-(1) In this Article, "Court" means the Supreme Court Contempt of Court.
+(1) In this Article, "Court" means the Supreme Court or a High Court.

+Contempt of Court.

 (2) A Court shall have power to punish any person who-